hphelion/documentation/devplatform/helion/user/reference/client-ref.html.md

     Defaults to the current working directory.</td>
     </tr>    <tr><td>--space</td>
     <td>The once-off space to use for the current operation, specified by
     name.
-This is an Application Lifecycle Service 3 option.
 Cannot be used together with --space-guid.</td>
     </tr>    <tr><td>--space-guid</td>
     <td>The once-off space to use for the current operation, specified by
     guid.
-This is an Application Lifecycle Service 3 option.
 Cannot be used together with --space.</td>
     </tr>    <tr><td>--tail</td>
     <td>Request target to stream the log.</td>
     </tr>    <tr><td>--target</td>